-Local Cajun seafood restaurant offers family atmosphere
+Local cajun seafood restaurant offers family atmosphere

 Reo's New Orleans Kitchen in Mt.
 Selman then became a reality.

-While holding a job at Verizon, Pace was able to use her income to move her family to the Bullard area to start the family business.
+Al while holding her job for Verizon, Pace was able to use her income to move her family to the Bullard area to start the family business.
 Her mother would relocate and be the restaurant chef and her uncle would relocate to be the restaurant fryer.
 Her partner relocated to become restaurant manager.
 Their five children help out around the restaurant, from helping serve, to bussing tables, to greeting customers.

 Orita Walker, Pace’s mom, said that her mother cooked with love and that the vision had rolled over to her daughter.
 Walker realizes her family is part of Black history.

-Note: (Editor's note: This is the second in a Black History Month story series)